avsprashant/Dummy/README.md

 );
 insert into Persons(PersonID) values(100); # Add some sample data and again check DB space utilized

-## Data is getting stored in /var/lib/mysql which is inturn mounted at /mnt/data/

-Verification of Data persistence @ /mnt/data/ in Host: kubectl exec database -- touch /var/lib/mysql/abc.txt # create a file in DB pod ls -l /mnt/data/abc.txt # access it on HOST @ /mnt/data/
+# Verification of Data persistence @ /mnt/data/ in Host:
+kubectl exec database -- touch /var/lib/mysql/abc.txt # create a file in DB pod

+ls -l /mnt/data/abc.txt # access it on HOST @ /mnt/data/

+Data is getting stored in /var/lib/mysql which is inturn mounted at /mnt/data/